Applying for Admission

 Accelerated Seven-year Programs Combining an NJIT Bachelor's Degree with a Medical, Dental, or Optometry Degree

-Seven-year programs are available leading to the MD degree from either Rutgers Biomedical and Health Sciences (RBHS).
-St. George's University School of Medicine (SGUSOM) or American University of Antiqua West Indies.
-Students spend three years at NJIT in an established accelerated curriculum, followed by either four years at RBHS or two years at SGUSOM followed by two years at St. Michael's Medical Center, Newark.
-Seven-year programs are available leading to a Dental degree from RBHS following a similar plan.
+Seven-year programs are available leading to the MD degree from either Rutgers New Jersey Medical School (RNJMS), St. George's University School of Medicine (SGUSOM) or American University of Antiqua West Indies.
+Students spend three years at NJIT in an established accelerated curriculum, followed by either four years at RNJMS or two years at SGUSOM followed by two years at St. Michael's Medical Center, Newark.
+Seven-year programs are available leading to a Dental degree from RNJMS following a similar plan.
 A seven-year program is available leading to the Doctor of Optometry (O.D.) degree from SUNY College of Optometry.

 Accelerated Six-Year BS/JD or BA/JD

-NJIT and the Seton Hall University School of Law offer a program leading to the Bachelor of Science (BS) or Bachelor of Arts (BA) and the Doctor of Law (JD) following completion of a prescribed six-year course of study, including three years in an accelerated curriculum at NJIT as described above.
+NJIT and the Seton Hall University School of Law and Pace University Law School offer a program leading to the Bachelor of Science (BS) or Bachelor of Arts (BA) and the Doctor of Law (JD) following completion of a prescribed six-year course of study, including three years in an accelerated curriculum at NJIT as described above.

-Accelerated BS/DPT in Physical Therapy at NJIT and RBHS
+Accelerated BS/DPT in Physical Therapy at NJIT and RNJMS

-Accelerated BS/MS in Physician Assistant at NJIT and RBHS
+Accelerated BS/MS in Physician Assistant at NJIT and RNJMS

 Academically qualified students who do not desire to enter a degree program may enroll for credit in certain undergraduate courses.
 Such students must present transcripts of previous academic work or other appropriate evidence each semester they register in order to indicate adequate preparation for the course work involved.
 A non-matriculated student fee is required for each semester in which a student registers.
 Students are limited to 15 credit hours of non-matriculated enrollment.